kshehata/Mac-Cpp-Quickstart/README.md

 ## Assumptions

-This guide will show you how to set up a C++ development environment, and assumes that you're at least somewhat development with software development and the command line.
+This guide will show you how to set up a C++ development environment, and assumes that you're at least somewhat used to software development and the command line.
 It won't show you how to write C++ code or use the command line.

 ## Step 0: Install the Developer Tools